GRAYgoose124/codespace_play/dizzy/README.md

 Simple task runner with a focus on separated contexts and workflows execution across JSON-RPC.

 > Windows bug: `dizzy` does not print input prompts.
 Use `dizzy-server` and `dizzy-client` instead.
-Will break your pipes, will need taskkill - just install Linux, please.
+Will break your pipes, will need taskkil~l - just install Linux, please.
+>
+> "Look man, I don't use Winderz, `taskkill /F /IM python.exe` is a solution, not a problem." - Quack

 ### Install